IBM/aspera-cli/README.erb.md

 * Libreoffice : `libreoffice`

 ### Preview Command
-The `preview` plugin allows generation of preview files for Aspera Files for on-premise nodes. (thumbnails and video previews)
+The `preview` plugin allows generation of preview files for Aspera Aspera on Cloud for on-premise nodes. (thumbnails and video previews)

 The preview generator creates/updates a preview for files located on an access key main "storage root".
 Several candidate detection methods are supported.